Yellowstone II (AD-27)

 Soon thereafter, Yellowstone deployed to the Mediterranean for the 12th and last time.
 She arrived at Naples on 9 December 1969 and, before long, found herself with another difficult, major repair task ahead of her.
 She replaced the starboard propeller of Sampson (DDG-10), a job that normally required a dry-docking.
 Repair, supply, and deck divisions of both ships participated in the evolution that earned Yellowstone a commendation.

 A little more than a month later, the tender's talent was once again subjected to a rigorous test.
 On 10 February 1970 at Naples, the Greek registry freighter Mautric collided with Yellowstone and the tender's nest of destroyers.
 Semmes (DDG-18), Samuel B. Roberts (DD-823), and Charles F. Adams (DDG-2) all suffered extensive hull and structural damage, but Yellowstone worked nearly 24-hour shifts from 13 to 22 February and effected the necessary repairs.
 Capt.
 R. D. Wood, commanding Yellowstone, and Senior Chief Ship Fitter William S. Burman received Navy commendation medals for heading the exemplary repair work that soon had all ships back in operational condition.

 After 28 years of continuous service to the Fleet, the last few years of which were spent along the eastern seaboard of the United States,Yellowstone was decommissioned on 11 September 1974.
-Struck from the Navy list the next day and subsequently transferred to the Maritime Administration for disposal, the veteran auxiliary was sold in September 1975.
+Stricken from the Naval Vessel Register the next day and subsequently transferred to the Maritime Administration for disposal.